 The way they do this is with an interview.
 Or in most cases, interviews… of the mini variety.

 Those three words are enough to send chills down any prospective med student’s spine.
 But fear not, (future) doc.
-I am the MMI master, and you’re about to benefit from my many pearls of medical interview wisdom.
+MedView are the MMI masters, and we are here to share our pearls of medical interview wisdom.

-Alright then, let’s get you that spot in med school!
+Alright then, let’s get you that spot in medical school!